tnieuwe/HPAstainR_dev_paper/README.md

 # HPAStain.R

-HPAStain.R is an R package/[Shiny app](https://32tim32.shinyapps.io/HPAStainR/) used to query the Human Protein Atlas for staining data.
+HPAStain.R is an [R package](https://github.com/tnieuwe/HPAStainR)/[Shiny app](https://32tim32.shinyapps.io/HPAStainR/) used to query the Human Protein Atlas for staining data.
 The purpose of this tool is to test if a list of proteins/genes is associated with a certain cell type in a HPA tested tissue.
 E.g. you have a list of protein coding genes from a differential expression single cell analysis and want to see if these proteins are associated with a known cell type.
 Instead of querying HPA multiple times you can load your list in HPAStainR which will return a ranked table of the cell types with the most protein staining.

-The package has officially been submitted for review at Bioconductor at the following repository: https://github.com/tnieuwe/HPAStainR_package
+The package has officially been accepted at Bioconductor, and package deveopment still continues at https://github.com/tnieuwe/HPAStainR.

 I am keeping this repository as I believe the README is a useful supplement and this repository holds the data that will be submitted hopefully as a paper.